jdprichards/jdprichards/Video Pages/Cross Product/Cross Product.md

 The Second video shows be starting to calculate the cross product.
 But just the x at the moment:
 </p>
 <p style="font-size:16px">
-The equation to calculate X for the resulting vector is:
+The equation to calculate X for the resulting vector is:<br>
 <em>VyWz - VzWy</em> <br>
 You can notice here to calculate the x value you don't need to use <em>Vx or Wx</em> so you can use the table like this.

 </p>
 <table style="width:20%">
   <tr>